tabarra/txAdmin/docs/development.md

 ## Requirements
-- Windows, as the `main-builder.js` doesn't work for other OSs;
+- Windows, as the builder doesn't work for other OSs;
 - NodeJS v22.9 or newer;
 - FXServer;